Search this blog

 Jump to Recipe Print Recipe

-Bananas Foster Cookie Cups- chewy cookie cups filled with rice pudding and topped with homemade bananas foster.
-An easy to make dessert for any occasion
+Bananas Foster Cookie Cups are chewy sugar cookie cups filled with creamy rice pudding and topped with warm bananas foster.
+An easy mini dessert that looks impressive but is simple to make.

-Bananas Foster Cookie Cups- chewy cookie cups filled with rice pudding and topped with homemade bananas foster.
-An easy to make dessert for any occasion
+Bananas Foster Cookie Cups filled with pudding and topped with bananas foster

 Bananas Foster Cookie Cups